Abdominoplasty (Tummy Tuck)

 March 18, 2016

 What’s better for me - a tummy tuck, liposuction, or CoolSculpting®?

 Before undergoing a body transformation, it is important to consider all options available.
 For patients who consider their abdominal area their target area for a body makeover, there are several procedures available to them.
 An abdominoplasty (also known as a tummy tuck) involves removing excess skin and fat, as well as strengthening weakened, separated abdominal muscles, creating a smoother and firmer abdomen.
 This procedure is great for women who have had children or patients who have had major weight loss.
 Liposuction is the removal of excess fat in specific areas of the body to improve body contour.
-While this procedure removes excess fat, it does not address loose skin or abdominal muscle separation.
+While this procedure is noted for eradicating excess fat, it does not address loose skin or abdominal muscle separation.
 For those that don’t want the downtime of surgery, CoolSculpting® is a great non-invasive option.
-The CoolSculpting® procedure uses controlled cooling to eliminate fat in typical “problem areas” of the body.
+The CoolSculpting® procedure uses controlled cooling to target fat in typical “problem areas” of the body.
 Because CoolSculpting® is a non-invasive procedure, there is no downtime, no anesthesia, and no incisions or scarring.
 This type of procedure is great for patients with isolated areas of pinchable fat in areas often stubborn to diet and exercise, such as the abdomen, back rolls, flanks, inner and outer thigh, and under the chin to name a few.
 Determining which procedure is right for you depends on your anatomy and overall goals.
 At a consultation appointment, the board-certified plastic surgeons at Liu Plastic Surgery and designated staff can help you decide which procedure is best for you!

 Are there different options for anesthesia for a tummy tuck?